Become a Better Photographer in 3 (not so) Easy Steps

 Post processing is the secret sauce of photography.
 Before digital photography, post processing occurred in the darkroom.
 Today it done with computers and software.
 You want to be a better photographer?
 Then shoot in RAW and learn to use software such as Adobe Lighroom and Photoshop to finish, not fix, your photographs.
 Post processing is an important step in the art of making great photographs.
 I’m not talking about passing fantasy off as reality.
 I’m talking about such things as cropping, minor and isolated exposure adjustments, managing dynamic range, adjusting white balance, saturation, eliminating noise, and sharpening for content.
 Most out-of-the-camera photos would be better of with a little post processing.
 I’m all for getting “it” right in the camera, but the fact is sometimes that is impossible.

-I remember the thrill of discovering the power of digital post processing at a several years ago.
+I remember the thrill of discovering the power of digital post processing at a photography several years ago.
 Going in, I knew something was missing.
 Coming out, I knew it was the ability to finish my photos in post.
-That’s why today I make the digital darkroom an integral part of every I lead.
+That’s why today I make the digital darkroom an integral part of every workshop I lead.

 Final Thoughts